wbailey/kata/README.md

 repetition.
 Authoring katas is done in blogs but you can't really test yourself.
 [coderdojo](http://www.coderdojo.com) is a fine website and provides a great way to get involved with katas.
 The purpose of this gem is to provide a work environment based way of interacting.
-This gem provides several facilities for authoring and taking katas that allow you to work in your own environment.
+It provides several facilities for authoring and taking katas that allow you to work in your own environment.
 The inspiration for this gem came from my friend [Nick Hengeveld](https://github.com/nickh) who first introduced me to concept of a kata several years ago.

 ### Installation